Stepney: Notable people

 music and lyrics to the production Oliver!), were also born in Stepney, as was musician Wiley, widely considered to be the founding father of grime music.

 British communist Alf Salisbury, who smuggled monetary funds to German anti-fascists during Hitler's rise to power, and fought in both the Battle of Cable Street and for the International Brigades during the Spanish Civil War, was born in Stepney.
-Fellow communist Betty Papworth and activist Betty Papworth was also born in Stepney.
+Fellow communist and anti-war activist Betty Papworth was also born in Stepney.

 In popular culture

 In her 2002 memoir Call the Midwife, Jennifer Worth gives an account of 1950s Stepney, describing poverty, condemned buildings, filth, and rampant prostitution.

 In the 1965 Rolling Stones song Play with Fire, it is said an heiress whose wealth has been carried off by her husband "gets her kicks in Stepney, not in Knightsbridge anymore."

 Elton John refers to Stepney in the song "Bitter Fingers" which was written by Elton and Bernie Taupin.

 Folk noir duo Ruby Throat released a song called "Forget Me Nots of Stepney" on their 2012 album O' Doubt O' Stars.